Pro-DG: Procedural Diffusion Guidance for Architectural Facade Generation: Related Work

-Together, these advances underscore a growing trend toward integrating explicit, multi‑scale control mechanisms with diffusion models—a trend that our Pro-DG framework leverages by combining procedural shape grammars with diffusion-based synthesis to enforce both local appearance fidelity and global structural consistency.
+Together, these advances underscore a growing trend toward integrating explicit, multi‑scale control mechanisms with diffusion models—a trend that our framework leverages by combining procedural shape grammars with diffusion-based synthesis to enforce both local appearance fidelity and global structural consistency.
+Additionally, in contrast to the most prevalent diffusion based image editing methods which focus moving a specific object in the image, our approach enables the edit to influence the whole image space while still staying true to the original image reference.

-In contrast, our approach employs \emph{procedural-level} control-leveraging a domain-specific grammar to define facade layouts with precision, rather than relying on purely pixel-based or language-based constraints.
-This neuro-symbolic fusion permits photorealistic generation while guaranteeing architectural integrity and addresses the longstanding gap between symbolic, rule-based modeling and data-driven diffusion methods, offering a powerful new framework for facade design, urban simulation, and beyond.
+Our method employs \emph{procedural-level} control-leveraging a domain-specific grammar to define facade layouts with precision, rather than relying on purely pixel-based or language-based constraints.
+This neuro-symbolic fusion permits photorealistic editing while guaranteeing architectural integrity and addresses the longstanding gap between symbolic, rule-based modeling and data-driven diffusion methods, offering a powerful new framework for facade design, urban simulation, and beyond.